Want to submit a proposal? Need help?

 It is our job to guide you through the application process.
 The earlier we’re notified the sooner we can get started reviewing guidelines and prioritizing your grant submission in the event we have several proposals going at the same time.

-Make sure you have notified the Grants and Contracts manager, Tammy Fetterolf, of your intent to submit a proposal.
+Make sure you have notified the Grants and Contracts manager, Rose Bomboy, of your intent to submit a proposal.
 A Grants and Contracts coordinator will meet with you to discuss the proposal process and who will be responsible for what parts.

 For useful information summarizing the proposal process, refer to the.